menuclose

 Facelift and Facial Paralysis

-Today, facelift procedure, which is preferred in facial paralysis disorders that are not very advanced, is used as an auxiliary treatment method in facial paralysis treatments.
+Today, facelift procedure, which is preferred in facial nerve palsy disorders that are not very advanced, is used as an auxiliary treatment method in facial paralysis treatments.

 Facial Sling Surgery